tkem/cachetools/docs/index.rst

    expired items are there to remove, the least recently used items will be discarded first to make space when necessary.

-   By default, the time-to-live is specified in seconds, and the :func:`time.time` function is used to retrieve the current time.
+   By default, the time-to-live is specified in seconds and :func:`time.monotonic` is used to retrieve the current time.
+If :func:`time.monotonic` is not available, e.g. when running Python 2.7, :func:`time.time` will be used.
 A custom `timer` function can be supplied if needed.

    .. method:: expire(self, time=None)